junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 The view in the bunker looks surreal even for them, Dean thinks, when Bobby leads the rest of them through the Vail and into the bunker.

 It looks like a proper hunting operation base camp, for once, with spacious rooms occupied by the busy hunters.
 Except those hunters are nothing more than foggy floating figures.
-Most of them haven't learned how to interact with objects yet, so they walk through the walls and doors, disappearing and appearing out of nowhere.
+Most of them haven't learned how to interact with objects yet, so they walk through the walls and doors, disappearing and reappearing out of nowhere.
 It's nothing short of bizarre.

 "House rule one: Nobody goes anywhere near the dungeon!"
 Dean announces once they seem to settle down, hoping the ones temporarily disappeared can also hear him.